OB/GYNs located in Upper West Side, New York, NY

 In many cases, you may not even be aware you have fibroids until they’re detected during your routine gynecological exam.
 While fibroids are benign, they can cause discomfort and heavy bleeding.
-Farris Fahmy, MD, FACOG, Dr. Rachel Roesner, DO, and Dr. Ravikumar, MD, FACOG at Aster OB/GYN on the Upper West Side of New York City, offer minimally invasive treatment options for fibroids.
+Farris Fahmy, MD, FACOG and Dr. Rachel Roesner, DO at Aster OB/GYN on the Upper West Side of New York City, offer minimally invasive treatment options for fibroids.
 If you’re experiencing discomfort from fibroids, call the office or book an appointment online.

 Fibroids are noncancerous tumors in your uterus.
 Fibroids are the most common tumor seen in the female reproductive organs, but you may not even be aware you have a one.
 They are often found during a routine gynecological exam.